-Figure 1: On the right (top) is the standard minimal supersymmetric model logical structure with the number of SM particles doubled by introducing the superpartners, disclosing a risk for double counting.
+Figure 1: On the top/right is the standard minimal supersymmetric model logical structure with the number of SM particles doubled by introducing the superpartners, disclosing a risk for "double counting".
 Furthermore, none of the SM superpartners (red) have been observed in nature so far.
-Bottom picture (green) indicates that by splitting quarks and leptons into three m fermions plus a scalar s our scenario has fewer elementary particles organized in supermultiplets.
+Bottom picture (green) indicates that by splitting quarks and leptons into three m fermions plus some bosons in table 1 the composite scenario has fewer elementary particles organized in supermultiplets.